 Short-term Care: Rehospitalizations

-In Mountain View Healthcare, 15.54 Percentage of Residents Rehospitalized
+In Mountain View Healthcare, 4.28% of Residents Rehospitalized

-This metric tracks the number of times residents are rehospitalized per thousand days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is important to restoring the physical well-being of patients.
+This metric measures the number of rehospitalizations per thousand days of short-term patient care.
+Avoiding the hospital during rehabilitation is important to restoring the health of residents.

 Short-term Care: ER Visits